The Best Time to Sell a House by Location and Other Factors

 Plan your target sell date

-Knowing how much time to budget to get your home ready to list is vital.
+Knowing how much time to budget to prepare your home for listing is vital.
 It can help inform the rest of your timeline, whether that includes moving, buying another property, or renting.
 Preparations include completing any necessary repairs, staging the house, photographing the house, and actually listing it.

 Then, you’ll have time between listing your house, getting offers, and accepting an offer.
 To find how quickly your house “should” sell, ask your agent about your area’s average days on market.
 This statistic measures how long houses sit on the market before going under contract, and can change year-to-year and even month-to-month.

 In a seller’s market, homes can move shockingly fast.
-With a more balanced market, homes receive fewer offers and tend to sit on the market for longer.
-That’s why it’s important to consider local market conditions as you map out your plan to sell.
+In a more balanced market, homes receive fewer offers and tend to sit on the market for longer.
+That’s why it’s important to consider local market conditions as you plan to sell.

 The average days on market can also help determine if your home is priced correctly.